 - b. \$PPF files for each component on this tape volume - c.
 PRODPART files for each component on this tape volume - d. prodid or compname MEMO file - 3.
 VMFREC required tape file for the first component.
 This file contains: - a.
 Ovrmnns files for the first component - b.
 A product content directory for the first component - 4. prodid or compname MEMO file - 5.
-The first code file for the first component :
+The first code file for the first component z/VM System Delivery Offering (SDO) Format

-And as many more files as necessary.
+As many more files as necessary.
 Each new component begins with a VMFREC required tape file and a MEMO file.
 If a component is split between two or more volumes, there is a VMFREC required tape file and a MEMO file for the component on each volume.